 - High in protein

-If I’m really feeling decadent, I’ll make a tuna melt by splitting a bagel in a half and toasting it.
-Then you spread on the tuna and egg salad, topped each bagel half with a piece of provolone cheese.
+However, if I'm really feeling decadent, I'll make a tuna melt by splitting a bagel in a half and toasting it.
+Then you spread on the tuna egg salad, topped each bagel half with a piece of provolone cheese.
 Then stick them under the broiler until the cheese is all melted and gooey.
-Yum.

 - On a bed of lettuce

 - On toasted bread or in a lettuce wrap as a sandwich